edoardomazzella/CarND-Behavioral-Cloning-P4/writeup_template.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

+Additionally model.py imports the following file:
+* nvidia.py containing an implementation of the nvidia NN model
+* generator.py containing the generator function for training the network
+* balance_samples.py containg a function for balancing samples

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh